We know that Gloucestershire is special. What makes our Police and Crime Plan unique, is that it has mobilised entire communities to help themselves.

 - there is a benefit to the community that meets the requirements of the Police and Crime Plan

 On average around £1m a year is added to this fund.
-Grants are available for community groups and organisations (public and voluntary) developing crime reduction and community safety supporting our six priorities.
-The fund opens once a year and is advertised widely.
+Grants are available for community groups and organisations (public and voluntary).
+The fund is currently closed.
+More information will be available after May 2020.

 Priority leads fund